Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Fundamentals

 The \emph{orbit} through a point $\obj{x}\in \sfG_0$ is defined as the set of all $\obj{y} \in \sfG_0$ for which there exists a $\arr{g}\in \sfG_1$ such that $s(\arr{g})=\obj{x}$ and $t(\arr{g})=\obj{y}$.
 It is denoted by $\sfG \obj{x}$.
 Obviously, the object space is partitioned into orbits.
 We denote the set of orbits of a groupoid $\sfG$ by $|\sfG|$, and the canonical projection from the object to the orbit space by $\pi\co \sfG_0 \to |\sfG|$.

 A groupoid $\sfG$ is called a \emph{topological groupoid} if $\sfG_0$ and $\sfG_1$ are topological spaces and each of the structure maps are continuous.
 This implies in particularly that the unit map is a homeomorphism onto its image.
 If the topological groupoid $\sfG$ is \emph{Hausdorff}, which means that $\sfG_1$ is Hausdorff, the image $u(\sfG_0)$ is closed in $\sfG_1$, cf.~\cite[Chap.~1 Sec.~2]{RenGACA}.
 The orbit space of a topological groupoid $\sfG$ is always assumed to carry the quotient topology with respect to the canonical projection $\pi\co \sfG_0 \to |\sfG |$.
-If $\sfG$ and $\sfH$ are topological groupoids and $f\co\sfG\to\sfH$ a morphism of groupoids, then $f$ is a \emph{morphism of topological groupoids}, if in addition $f_0$ and $f_1$ are continuous functions.
+If $\sfG$ and $\sfH$ are topological groupoids and $f\co\sfG\to\sfH$ a morphism of groupoids, then $f$ is a \emph{morphism of topological groupoids} if in addition $f_0$ and $f_1$ are continuous functions.

 If the source map of a topological groupoid $\sfG$ is an open map one says that $\sfG$ is an \emph{open topological groupoid}.
 Note that as $i$ is a homeomorphism and $t = s\circ i$, the target map of an open topological groupoid is open as well.
 A topological groupoid $\sfG$ for which the source map $s$ is a local homeomorphism is called an \emph{\'etale groupoid}. $\sfG$ is called a \emph{quasi-proper groupoid} if $s\times t \co \sfG_1\times\sfG_1 \to \sfG_0$ is a proper map, and a \emph{proper groupoid} if it is Hausdorff and quasi-proper.
-Finally, we say that a topological groupoid $\sfG$ is \emph{compact}, respectively \emph{locally compact}, if $\sfG_1$ as a topological space has the respective property.
-Note that $\sfG_0$ is then as well compact, respectively locally compact, by the proof of \cite[Prop.~2.5]{TuNonHausGpoid}.
+Finally, we say that a topological groupoid $\sfG$ is \emph{compact} or \emph{locally compact} if the topological space $\sfG_1$ has the respective property.
+Note that then $\sfG_0$ is compact or locally compact, respectively, as well by the proof of \cite[Prop.~2.5]{TuNonHausGpoid}.

 \begin{remark} In this paper we follow the definitions of quasi-compact, compact, and locally compact spaces by Bourbaki \cite{BouGTC1-4}.
 That means, a topological space $X$ is called \emph{quasi-compact} if every open cover of $X$ admits a finite subcover, \emph{compact} if $X$ is both Hausdorff and quasi-compact, and finally \emph{locally compact} if it is Hausdorff and every point $x\in X$ has a compact neighborhood.
 If each point of a topological space $X$ possesses a Hausdorff (respectively quasi-compact) neighborhood, we say that $X$ is \emph{locally Hausdorff} (respectively \emph{locally quasi-compact}).
 A continuous map $f\co X \to Y $ between not necessarily Hausdorff spaces $X$ and $Y$ is called \emph{proper} if $f\times \id_Z \co X \times Z \to Y \times Z$ is a closed map for every topological space $Z$, cf.~\cite[I.10.1.~Def.~1]{BouGTC1-4} or \cite[Sec.~1.3]{TuNonHausGpoid}.
 By \cite[I.10.2.~Thm.~1]{BouGTC1-4}, properness of $f$ is equivalent to the property that $f$ is closed and $f^{-1}(y)$ is quasi-compact for each $y\in Y$. \end{remark}